 Ear Piercing Numbers

 It’s no surprise that a lot of what we do are different ear piercings.
-The breakdown of ear piercings done in 2016 is below:
+The breakdown of ear piercings done in 2016 is noted in these images.

 We did 3,785 ear piercings in 2016.
 This works out to over 315 ear piercings per month, almost 73 per week, and an average of 10.3 ear piercings every day.
 These accounted for approximately 44.4% of total piercings.